hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ***

 As a final step, we will **create a dataframe of celltype proportions in each sample**.
-We can use this later to explore the variability within group and how results compare to a different approach.
+We can use this later to explore the variability within groups and how results compare to a different approach.

 ```r
 props <- getTransformedProps(meta_sub$celltype,